 Cinnabar turned back to what she had been doing.
 Jonquil ground her teeth in frustration.
 Suspicion of witches was high in OPTICA, as usual, but there was no justice in grouping Jonquil in with dangerous and unstable living weapons.

+She’d take this up again later: Jonquil could look at her watch at any time but only search the site at the actual site.
 Ordinarily the site of an explosion stunk to high heaven, but the wreckage was curiously sterile.
 No melted metal or plastic… in fact, what scant remains of the building were still in good shape.
 An entire office chair lay on the floor, dusty but in perfect condition.

 “Diakon.”
 Her voice was cold.
 “Nothing of interest.”